ServiceOps overview

 Accelerate incident resolution with probable cause analysis

-The system analyzes alerts, logs, and metrics to identify the most probable root cause, eliminating the need for manual data review.
+The system analyzes alerts, logs, and metrics to identify the most probable root cause of service disruptions, eliminating the need for manual data review.
 Identification of the root cause reduces MTTR, minimizes business impact, and improves service availability.

 For more information, see Probable cause analysis in Incident Management by using BMC Helix Service Monitoring.